June Macasaet: Manhunt International Philippines 2012

 Macasaet won Manhunt International Philippines 2012 in the finals held in Makati, Philippines.

 Manhunt International 2012

 Macasaet was crowned Manhunt International 2012 in Bangkok, Thailand, making him the first Filipino to win the title of Manhunt International since its creation in 1993.
 He bested 52 other candidates from around the world.
 Macasaet also received the special award for "Best Urban Male Ambassador".
 He holds the record of longest reign as Manhunt International, thus far, reigning for 4 years until a new Manhunt International winner was elected in 2016.
+This is, however, due to a hiatus of the Manhunt International pageant from 2012 until 2016, when a new winner was crowned.
+Macasaet did not win multiple or consecutive titles, and his record for longest reign is more of a technicality than an achievement.

 As Manhunt International, Macasaet travelled to Portugal, Brazil, Puerto Rico, the Dominican Republic, Haiti, Ghana, Nigeria, South Africa, Zimbabwe, France, Switzerland, Georgia, the Czech Republic, Norway, Poland, Finland, Cyprus, Japan, South Korea, China, Singapore, Australia, New Zealand, Canada, the United States, Mexico, Argentina, Thailand, Cambodia, Malaysia, Sweden, and his home country of the Philippines to attend national Manhunt selections, serve as judge, and fulfill his duties as ambassador of the Manhunt International organization.